1985

 Israel Center for Educational Innovation founded

 Mary Ann Stein establishes the Israel Center for Educational Innovation (ICEI) aimed at dramatically improving literacy outcomes among Israel’s Ethiopian immigrants.
-By 2021, ICEI now serves more than 8,000 students per year across 27 schools in 14 municipalities in Israel.
+By 2026, ICEI now serves more than 15,000 students per year across more than 60 schools in 29 municipalities in Israel and receives support from the Israeli Ministry of Education.

 The Future of Moriah